Sukhoi S-6: T-6

 In a progression from the S-6 and T-58M the prototype fixed-wing Sukhoi T-6-1 was built, with rectangular air inlets, similar to the Sukhoi Su-24 and lift-jets in the fuselage.
 Sukhoi's good experiences with development of the Sukhoi Su-7IG with variable-sweep wings, led them to fit swing-wings on the T-6 due to the overall better trade-off with weight, and fuel consumption, resulting in the T-6-2 prototypes of the production Su-24.

 Armament

 The S-6 was to have a Gryazev-Shipunov GSh-6-23 cannon, two weapon stations on each wing, one on the fuselage centre-line and two more under the rear fuselage.
 The outboard pylons and the centre-line pylon would have been plumbed for drop-tanks.
 The rear fuselage stations were only usable for booster rockets or unguided free-fall bombs.
-Proposed weapons were conventional free-fall bombs, heavy unguided air-to-surface missiles, S-5 multiple rocket pods, Kh-24 anti-radar missiles, and tactical nuclear weapons, up to a maximum weapon load of 3000 kg.
+Proposed weapons were conventional free-fall bombs, heavy unguided air-to-surface rockets, pods for the lighter S-5 rockets, Kh-24 anti-radar missiles, and tactical nuclear weapons, up to a maximum weapon load of 3000 kg.